 #6 – How to Play the Major 9th Guitar Chords

-The 9th chords are classified as extended chords which usually requires you to fret an additional note over a major chord.
+The 9th chords are classified as extended chords which usually require you to fret an additional note over a major chord.

 #7 – Concept of Augmented And Diminished Chords

 Diminished and augmented chords are sometimes used as “passing” chords in music.
 On their own, they sound dissonant and are often resolved to a major or minor chord.